ChristoffelDoorman/Visualisation-project/PROCESS.md

 ### Thu Januari 25

 Today I was feeling sick and could not do so much.
+Noted that I had to search for other color palettes for the worldmap, as the colors did almost not change in the years.
+Below, a worldmap of 2010 vs. worldmap of 2014 are shown.
+There is almost no difference.

 ![Project sketch](/doc/map2010.png) + ![Project sketch](/doc/map2014.png)